We live in a world today in which there is a growing animosity towards AI’s capabilities and where it truly stands alongside humans.

 So take advantage of this feature when you don’t have a readily available discount code!

-(Note: This is a feature exclusive to Plum Pro and Plus users)
+(Note: This is a feature exclusive to paid versions)

 As I alluded to earlier, Plum allows users to invest a set sum (determined by you) into an ISA or general investment account.

-Money from general investment accounts can be deposited or withdrawn whenever you like, free of charge.
+Money from general investment accounts can be deposited or withdrawn whenever you like, free of charge- withdrawals take between 5-7 days.

 Plum promotes funds as opposed to single stocks to protect you from potentially bigger downsides.